Roasted Green Beans with Mushrooms, Balsamic, and Parmesan (Video)

 Roasted Green Beans with Mushrooms, Balsamic, and Parmesan are so delicious and you’ll love the way roasting brings out amazing flavor in green beans and mushrooms!

-I never imagined when I made Roasted Green Beans with Mushrooms, Balsamic, and Parmesan back in 2009 that they would end up being such an enormous hit on the blog.
+I never imagined when I made Roasted Green Beans with Mushrooms, Balsamic, and Parmesan that they would end up being such an enormous hit on the blog.
 But this recipe has been viewed and pinned literally millions of times.
 The original photo went crazy on Pinterest, but I wasn’t such a fan of it, so a few years ago I decided this post must have better photos!

 I do think roasting vegetables is the greatest trick to add to your cooking repertoire, because nothing concentrates and sweetens the flavor of vegetables more than roasting, and these beans are one of the all-time most popular Thanksgiving Recipes on Kalyn’s Kitchen.
 If mushrooms are not a go in your family, instead of roasted green beans with mushrooms I recommend you make Garlic Roasted Green Beans with Shallots and Almonds; those beans are amazing as well!